What are Commodities?

-Metals come in gold, used in making jewelry, silver, also used for jewelry and having many industrial uses as well, and copper, the most widely used form of electrical wiring.
+Metals include gold, used in making jewelry; silver, also used for jewelry and many other industrial uses as well; and copper, the most widely used form of electrical wiring.

 How are Commodities Traded?

-Most commodities are traded on their own exchanges, which include the New York Mercantile Exchange (NYMEX), the Chicago Mercantile Exchange, the Chicago Board of Options Exchange (CBOE), the Kansas City Board of Trade, the Minneapolis Grain Exchange, and the Chicago Board of Trade (CBOT).
+Most commodities are traded on commodities exchanges, which include the New York Mercantile Exchange (NYMEX), the Chicago Mercantile Exchange, the Chicago Board of Options Exchange (CBOE), the Kansas City Board of Trade, the Minneapolis Grain Exchange, and the Chicago Board of Trade (CBOT).

 Investors may opt for indirect exposure through stocks, exchange-traded funds, and mutual funds.

 Commodities and differentiated products are both traded in the commodity markets, but they differ in a few ways, as discussed below.